 You won't accumulate debt or have to pay high interest rates and fees because since this is a charge card, you will have to pay off the balance in full each month.

 Purchase Protection.
 This plan may protect you against accidental damage or the theft of eligible purchases.

 Extended warranty.
 American Express may extend the original U.S. warranty of the items you purchase that have 5 years or less of warranty by up to one year.

 Return Protection.
-Got a change of mind with your purchase, and can't return it because it was a final sale or the store is giving you a hard time?
+Change your mind about your purchase but can't return it because it was a final sale or the store is giving you a hard time?
 No worries!
 If you try to return an eligible item purchased in the U.S. within 90 days from the date of purchase and the store won't take it back, the purchase price may be refunded by American Express, up to $300 per item, excluding shipping and handling, up to $1,000 annually per card account.

-Baggage Insurance Plan covering carry-on and checked baggage when traveling by plane, train, ship or bus and reimbursing you for qualifying claims of lost, stolen, or damaged baggage.
+It has a Baggage Insurance Plan which covers carry-on and checked baggage when you travel by plane, train, ship or bus and reimbursing you for qualifying claims of lost, stolen, or damaged baggage.

-$175 annual fee after the first year.
-This annual fee might work well for card members who spend at least $30k in a calendar year and who fly frequently since you get many more points per dollar on flights booked directly with airlines, groceries and gas compared to the American Express Gold Card.
+$195 annual fee after the first year.
+This annual fee might work well for card members who spend at least $30k in a calendar year and who fly frequently since you get more points per dollar on flights booked directly with airlines compared to the American Express® Gold Card.

-If you have a low credit score, you might not qualify for this charge card.
-Since this is a charge card whereby the balance must be paid in full each month, only people with excellent credit score will be eligible to get this card.
+If you have a low credit score you might not qualify for this charge card.
+Since this is a charge card whereby the balance must be paid in full each month, only people with an excellent credit score will be eligible to get this card.